"Start here" page for programming: a general FAQ

 Q: I can follow coding tutorials, but I can't code basic things on my own.

 See the answer above.
-TL;DR: figure out what exact things you don't understand, read/watch about them from different sources, code something using the knowledge.
+TL;DR: figure out what exact things you don't understand, read/watch about them from different sources, and code something using the knowledge.

 - Do I know how to write a function in this language?
 If not, google how.